Online subscriber terms

 If you receive Content through Egress Protect or Secure Workspace that you do not like

 Due to the nature of our services we do not moderate Content and so are not able to pro-actively review or remove it.
-We want to know if you believe a service is being misused so if you:
+We want to know if you believe a service is being misused so let us know if you:

-- are concerned about the nature of the Content you receive let us know here (including if Content that is not illegal, but may be harmful to others, is being shared).
+- are concerned about the nature of the Content you receive here (including if Content that is not illegal, but may be harmful to others, is being shared).

-- believe your intellectual property rights are being infringed let us know here (you can use this form if you are in the United States).
+- believe your intellectual property rights are being infringed here (or in the US use this form).

 We reserve the right to remove Content and/or to temporarily or permanently suspend or terminate accounts associated with it.
 Remember, given the nature of our services, Content removal may have to be carried out by the account owner and they may need to be contacted.
 Find out how to contact us in our Complaints Policy.